second-ed/readme-update/README.md

 It will update in place if the `# Scripts` block exists or else it will append it to the end of the `README.md`

 `example_usage.py` shows how to call the script from python.

+# Here is an example output from the tool:

 # Scripts
 | Name | Description | Link |